celo-org/docs/docs/learn/celo-highlights.md

 ---
 title: Celo Highlights
-description: Summary of features and metrics supporting the Celo ecosystem.
+description: Summary of features and metrics driving the Celo platform.
 ---
 # Highlights

-Summary of features and metrics supporting the Celo ecosystem.
+Summary of features and metrics driving the Celo platform.

 ## Features